-Cardamom is a spice with a distinctive green seed-like shape that is often found in Japanese supermarkets.
+Cardamom is a spice with a distinctive green seed-like shape often found in Japanese supermarkets.

-Originally from India, cardamom is used as an essential spice for baking in Northern Europe.
+Originally from India, cardamom is an essential spice for baking in Northern Europe.

 In this article, I would like to introduce the characteristics and history of cardamom.

 Cardamom is a type of spice native to India and Sri Lanka.